MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 This script is required only for Platforms intended to run a :ref:`MicroEJ Testsuite <platform_testsuite>` on device.

 The BSP run script is responsible to invoke a third-party tool to upload and start the executable file (``application.out``) on device.
+The ``application.out`` file is located in the directory from where the script has been executed.

 The run script must implement the following specification: